vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

   the next cooked meal can include carrots.

 * As for outside food, no outside food until Saturday September 2.

+#### When to go out for food purchases (to Trader Joe's, Berkeley Bowl etc.)

+Unless I run out of stuff and need something urgently, I should aim to stock up enough that I don't need to go out for food purchases until Monday August 28.

 #### When to start allowing food chewing on the right side